jamesmlane/tng-dfs/README.md

 ### Pathing

-Locally, the notebooks should only save/store about 500 MB of data within the structure of the repository.
-Most of the data (About 1TB) are stored in DATA_DIR.
-Notes on pathing as as-per above.
+Locally, the notebooks should only save/store about 500 MB of data within the structure of the repository, and the user shouldn't need to create any directories, but if they do it should be fairly obvious in the code (i.e. need to create a ./fig/ directory for a notebook to save to or something simple).
+Most of the data (About 1TB) are stored in `DATA_DIR`.
+I use the following structure for the data-heavy directories keyworded above:

+- SOME_DIRECTORY_WITH_LOTS_OF_SPACE
+    - $DATA_DIR
+        - $MW_ANALOG_DIR
+    - $FIG_DIR_BASE
+    - $FITTING_DIR_BASE

 ### Running the code

 The notebooks are organized in the order they should be run.
 Running the notebooks in this order should produce the same results as in the paper.
 Errors should by minimal and hopefully restricted to minor pathing inconsistencies or post-run edits to the notebooks.
 All should be within the scope of the user to fix with minor edits.

-The notebooks are organized as follows (headers are files within `./notebooks`):
+The notebooks are organized as follows (headers are directories within `./notebooks`):

 #### 0_preparation

 - `1-prepare_project_paths.ipynb`: This notebook just prepares some paths for the rest of the projects.
-Since not all code creates the directories it will use/save data to, it's worthwhile to run this notebook to setup some paths within `DATA_DIR` and `MW_ANALOGS_DIR`
+Since not all code creates the directories it will use/save data to, it's worthwhile to run this notebook to setup some paths within `DATA_DIR` and `MW_ANALOG_DIR`

 #### 1_analog_sample